Pers-0/Portfolio/_pages/about.md

 For more info
 ------
-Please find more detailed introduction on my experiments/projects on the portfolio page.
+More detailed introduction on my experiments/projects can be found the portfolio page.
 Quick link:
 [the guide](https://academicpages.github.io/markdown/)
 [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki)